DevAkaya/Elysium/Source/Akayism/Sectors/About.md

 - Surely, under Akaya's ideals are we liberated from bad actors.
-Under Akaya and his kingdom we shall never be oppressed nor shall we be colonised from the unliberated; in spirit or purpose.
+Under Akaya and his dominion we shall never be oppressed nor shall we be colonised from the unliberated; in spirit or purpose.

 - So do not engage in wrangling about what these (unliberated) embellish; in no way do they embellish (anything) except as their benefactors (the unliberated) embellished earlier; and surely we (the liberated) will indeed penalize them in full their assignment undiminished.